BrickMMO/tasks/development-process.markdown

    ![New Branch](images/screenshot-create-branch.png)

-   Click on the `Create Branch` button and GitHub will create the brach for you and provide you with code to recreate and checkout the branch locally:
+   Click on the `Create Branch` button and GitHub will create the branch for you and provide you with code to recreate and checkout the branch locally:

    ![Copy New Branch](images/screenshot-copy-new-branch.png)